makersacademy/bowling-challenge/README.md

 One note on refactoring: ESLint was extremely helpful in this process.
 Also, I do not regret having spent some time on setting up the Jasmine plugin.
 I loaded the AirBnB style guide within ESLint by default, I find it extremely solid and coherent.

+For this challenge, I decided to implement functionalities one at a time.
+To sum it up, this was the process I followed for the business logic:
+- Created Frame Class that takes up to 2 rolls
+- Pass the Frame object to the Game Class (<i>frames</i> array with 10 objects, one per game frame)
+- Sum them to calculate total score

+* Notice that no bonuses from Strikes or Spares are taken into account for now.

 Bowling Challenge
 =================